majackson/mattshop/README.md

 * `make django` - runs any `manage.py` command - add any additional commands by embedding in the DJANGO_CMD env var.
 * `make test` - runs project unit tests.
 * `make exec` - run a command on the container.
 Add the command itself in the CMD env var.
+* `make load-fixture` - load some supplied fixture data for local testing.

 ### Endpoints